Interested in enrolling in 4-H?

 We’re excited to have you!
 If you are new to 4-H, take a look at the Crawford County 4-H Brochure to choose a 4-H Club.
 Contact the club leader and let them know you are interested in joining their club.
 They will give you the specific details on when club meetings occur and other events in the club.

-New enrollments and re-enrollments are now open.
+New enrollments are accepted all year.
+Previous members need to be enrolled by December 31 of the previous year.
 All enrollments are completed through 4-H Online.

 There are two deadlines – the enrollment deadline and project selection deadline.
 In order to exhibit at the 2020 Crawford County Fair, members need to complete the enrollment process by December 31, 2019.
 Again this year, project selection need to be finalized by June 1, 2020.
 This means you have from the time you enroll until June 1, 2020 to add, switch, or delete projects.
 Remember that you need to be enrolled in a project in 4-H in order to exhibit in that department at the Crawford County Fair.